mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 ## [4,] 0.8181818 0.5384615 0.5384615 1.0000000
 ```

 Note that we have created R scripts with the two functions above as separate files.
 If you would like to initialize those functions without copying and pasting the code above, you can use the `source()` function to call a function straight from a file.
 These are both located in the "scripts" folder so we add that sub-folder to the file name in the argument.
+[Click here to download jaccard.R](scripts/jaccard.R) and [here for jaccard_inc.R](scripts/jaccard_inc.R).

 ```r